 Content created for Gen Z will be different from content created for Baby Boomers, for instance.
 Their expectations about the format and tone of content will differ, as well as the platforms they’re likely to use.

-Again, by clearly stating your target audience within your brief, your content marketing agency will have a better idea of how to get the content right.
+Again, by clearly stating your target audience within your content brief, your content marketing agency will have a better idea of how to get the content right.
 If possible, attach personas and profiles to give your agency the best chance of success.

 Is the content marketing activity part of a wider campaign?
 For example, will there be related PPC activity?
 Or PR?